-EBITDA is defined as net income (loss) before interest, taxes, depreciation and amortization.
+(2) EBITDA is defined as net income (loss) before interest, taxes, depreciation and amortization.
 We believe it is a useful financial performance measure for us and for our stockholders and is a complement to net income and other financial performance measures provided in accordance with GAAP.
 We use EBITDA to measure the financial performance of our operating hotels because it excludes expenses such as depreciation and amortization, taxes and interest expense, which are not indicative of operating performance.
 By excluding interest expense, EBITDA measures our financial performance irrespective of our capital structure or how we finance our properties and operations.
 By excluding depreciation and amortization expense, which can vary from hotel to hotel based on a variety of factors unrelated to the hotels' financial performance, we can more accurately assess the financial performance of our hotels.
-Under GAAP, hotel properties are recorded at historical cost at the time of acquisition and are depreciated on a straight line basis.
-By excluding depreciation and amortization, we believe EBITDA provides a basis for measuring the financial performance of hotels unrelated to historical cost.
+Under GAAP, hotel properties are recorded at historical cost.
+However, because EBITDA excludes depreciation and amortization, we believe EBITDA provides a basis for measuring the financial performance of hotels unrelated to historical cost.
 However, because EBITDA excludes depreciation and amortization, it does not measure the capital we require to maintain or preserve our fixed assets.
-In addition, because EBITDA does not reflect interest expense, it does not take into account the total amount of interest we pay on outstanding debt nor does it show trends in interest costs due to changes in our borrowings or changes in interest rates, EBITDA, as calculated by us, may not be comparable to EBITDA reported by other companies that do not define EBITDA exactly as we define the term.
-Because we use EBITDA to evaluate our financial performance, we reconcile it to net income (loss) which is the most comparable financial measure calculated and presented in accordance with GAAP, EBITDA does not represent cash generated from operating activities determined in accordance with GAAP as an indicator of performance or as an alternative to cash flows from operating activities as an indicator of liquidity.
+In addition, because EBITDA does not reflect interest expense, it does not take into account the total amount of interest we pay on outstanding debt nor does it show trends in interest costs due to changes in our borrowings or changes in interest rates.
+EBITDA, as calculated by us, may not be comparable to EBITDA reported by other companies that do not define EBITDA exactly as we define the term.
+Because we use EBITDA to evaluate our financial performance, we reconcile it to net income (loss) which is the most comparable financial measure calculated and presented in accordance with GAAP.
+EBITDA does not represent cash generated from operating activities determined in accordance with GAAP as an indicator of performance or as an alternative to cash flows from operating activities as an indicator of liquidity.
 The following is a reconciliation between net income (loss) and EBITDA:

-Histo rical Pro Forma Fiscal Quarter Ended March 25, 2005 Period from May 6, 2004 to December 31, 2004 Fiscal Quarter Ended March 25, 2005 Fiscal Quarter Ended March 26, 2004 Fiscal Year Ended December 31, 2004 Net (loss)/income \$ (5,261,511) \$ (2,117,625) \$ 5,316,201 \$ 4,171,024 \$ 12,177,123 Interest expense 2,854,269 773,101 3,772,552 3,888,712 16,753,487 Income tax expense/(benefit) 79,857 (1,582,113) 2,669,593 (453,232) (7,052,188) Depreciation and amortization 4,362,146 1,053,283 7,319,284 7,018,433 30,113,061 EBITDA \$ 2,034,761 \$ (1,873,354) \$ 19,077,630 \$ 14,624,937 \$ 51,991,483 EBIIDA 3 2,034,701 \$ (1,073,334) \$ 19,077,030 \$ 14,024,937 \$ 31,991,403
+Historical Pro Forma Fiscal Quarter Ended March 25, 2005 Period from May 6, 2004 to December 31, 2004 Fiscal Quarter Ended March 25, 2005 Fiscal Quarter Ended March 26, 2004 Fiscal Year Ended December 31, 2004 Net (loss)/income \$ (5,261,511) \$ (2,117,625) \$ 6,103,560 \$ 4,710,021 \$ 10,497,075 Interest expense 2,854,269 773.101 3,772,552 3,888,712 16,753,487 Income tax expense/(benefit) 79,857 (1,582,113) 1,679,258 (1,063,405) (5,988,693) Depreciation and amortization 4,362,146 1,053,283 7,360,926 7,060,075 30,293,486 EBITDA \$ 2,034,761 \$ (1,873,354) \$ 18,916,296 \$ 14,595,403 \$ 51,555,355

-(3) The fiscal year ended December 31, 2004 and the fiscal quarter ended March 25, 2005 pro forma EBITDA includes the impact of approximately \$6.9 million and \$1.6 million, respectively, of non-cash straight-line ground rent expense recorded for the Bethesda Marriott Suites, the Marriott Griffin Gate Resort golf course and Courtyard Manhattan/Fifth Avenue ground leases.
+(3) The fiscal year ended December 31, 2004 and the fiscal quarters ended March 25, 2005 and March 26, 2004 pro forma EBITDA includes the impact of approximately \$6.9 million and \$1.6 million, respectively, of non-cash straight-line ground rent expense recorded for the Bethesda Marriott Suites, the Marriott Griffin Gate Resort golf course and Courtyard Manhattan/Fifth Avenue ground leases.